-Once I felt okay about my “disappearing”, I relaxed.
-The world would go on without me just like it does every day as 150,000 humans die every 24 hours.
+Once I got to a more positive place about my “disappearing”, it helped me relax.
+The world would go on without me just like it does every day as 150,000 humans die.
 Also, the notion of going home to a place that did not have the limitations or suffering that this realm had, felt promising.
 There is always more that can be lived and learned in a particular life, but that is always true no matter how long or short your life is.

 In the midst of everything, Jennifer still had one client left and I had a new network of folks that looked promising.
-We thought the worst of the lock down was behind us when at the close of 2020 Matt’s demons emerged again.
+We thought the worst of the lock down was behind us when Matt’s demons emerged again at the close of 2020.
 He had been in and out of a troubled relationship with a young women in Denver.
 He was living with us again and when the lock down took place he quickly lost the one job he had.

 It was hard for us to sort out what was going on, but the girlfriend seemed flaky.
 Although Matt struggled with her, she was his only companion.
 When it finally came to an end he began to self-medicate again.

 This time it was combinations of prescription medicines his therapist had given him to soften his anxiety.
 Also, too much use of a “natural” supplement he was taking as a replacement for heroin.
 His medicated state was much harder to pick up than the heroin use had been, but the behavior resulted in some scary moments where Jennifer couldn’t wake him up and we had to call the EMT’s to our home multiple times.
 I am sure our neighbors had lots of stories about us.